samuelleeplus/samuelleeplus.github.io/README.md

 **_Source code for above can be found in [this repo.](https://github.com/samuelleeplus/bioinformatics)_**

 ---
+### Computational Biology
+---
+I was part of a group that characterized **Toll Like Receptor (TLR) 4 Protein Family.**

+Some key contributions include:
+- TLR4 proteins were chosen from 15 different species
+- translated & aligned using both ClustalW & MUSCLE Multiple Sequence Alignment Algorithms (using MegaX Software)
+- Phylogeny trees were made to determine its evolutionary tree.
+- Python script to analyze & find conserved regions
+- R-programming language script for visualization.

+**_Details for the following can be found in [this repo.](https://github.com/samuelleeplus/ens210-ComputationalBiology/tree/master/TLR4%20Protein%20Project)_**

+---
+### Ottoman Network Project
+---
+Under the supervision of [Yucel Saygin](http://sentilab.sabanciuniv.edu/people/), we developed an interactice web interface administration panel that performs basic CRUD operations, selections and search functionalities, **based on the Ottoman Social Network.**

+We used **HTML & CSS for web user-interface, and PHP for backend database calls.**

+**_Details for this project will be send upon request._**

 ### Other Projects
 ---
 For other projects involvement, feel free to check out my **_[github repository page!](https://github.com/samuelleeplus?tab=repositories)_**